• Home

 Instructions

-• Pour in the milk and bring the tea to a boil before turning the heat back down to low.
+• Pour in the milk and return to a low simmer.
+Do not boil aggressively.

-• At this stage you can continue to simmer for a little longer or turn the heat off and strain into cups.
+• At this stage you can continue to simmer or turn the heat off and strain the chai into cups to remove the spices and tea leaves.

 Notes